-Try these simple tricks to eliminate connectivity issues, stuttering and more when your Apple Pencil starts acting up.
+Try these simple tricks to eliminate connectivity problems, stuttering and more when your Apple Pencil starts acting up.

 You may have noticed there is no reset button on Apple Pencil, and no removable battery.
 So, you can’t just restart your stylus when it’s not working properly … unless you wait for its battery to die.

 Luckily, restarting your stylus probably isn’t necessary.
-Instead, use the fixes below, which will work with both first- and second-generation Apple Pencils.
+Instead, use the Apple Pencil fixes below.
+They will work with both first- and second-generation Apple Pencils.

 Plug in for power

-You can keep an eye on Pencil battery levels by using the Battery widget in Notification Center.
-If yours doesn’t appear there, wait for it to charge up a little bit, then look for it again.
+You can keep an eye on Pencil battery levels by using the Battery widget in your device’s Notification Center.
+If your stylus doesn’t appear there, wait for it to charge up a little bit, then look for it again.

 Check your Apple Pencil tip

 If your Pencil appears to be connected fine, but it’s not performing properly, it may be that its tip has become loose.
 Ensure it is tightly secured by firmly pinching the tip and turning clockwise.
 You also might want to try swapping the tip for a new one.
 (Read our post on how to change Apple Pencil tips.)

 Sometimes, it’s not your Apple Pencil that’s acting up — it’s your iPad.
 If you’re still running into problems after your Pencil is charged, try restarting your tablet.
 You can do this the usual way by holding down iPad’s power button, then swiping the slider that appears on the screen.
 Or you can perform a “hard reset” by following the steps below:

 - Hold down the power button and Home button simultaneously.